Dual spaces of cadlag processes: Introduction

 \section{Introduction}

-Many important results in the theory of stochastic processes are based on characterizations of the topological dual of a space of stochastic processes.
-Examples include the Doob decomposition of a supermartingale, Bismut's characterization of regular processes and optimal stopping theorems; see e.g.\ \cite{bis78,bs77,dm82} and the references therein.
+Many fundamental results in the theory of stochastic processes are based on characterizations of the topological dual of a space of stochastic processes.
+For example, the Doob decomposition of a supermartingale is obtained by identifying it with a continuous linear functional on a space of bounded cadlag processes and then using the characterization of the dual space; see~\cite[Section~VII.1]{dm82}.
+The existence of Snell envelope is proved similarly; see~\cite[Appendix~I]{dm82}.
+Also, Bismut's characterization of regular processes and existence results on optimal stopping are based on duality; see \cite{bis78,bs77} and the references therein.
 Moreover, duality theory and optimality conditions for general convex stochastic control problems are often derived in a functional analytic framework of paired spaces of stochastic processes; see e.g.\ \cite{bis73b}.
-To extend such a framework to singular stochastic control, one needs processes of bounded variation (BV) in separating duality with a space of cadlag processes; see e.g. \cite{pp17}.
+To extend such frameworks to singular stochastic control, one needs processes of bounded variation (BV) in separating duality with a space of cadlag processes; see e.g. \cite{pp17}.

 This paper studies Fr\'echet spaces (in particular, Banach spaces) of stochastic processes whose dual can be identified with a space of optional Borel measures (and thus with BV-processes).
 When dealing with {\em raw} (not necessarily adapted) stochastic processes, the duality is fairly easy to establish.
-The dual of the space $\Y(D)$ of raw cadlag processes whose pathwise supremum norms belong to a Fr\'echet space $\Y$ turns out to be a space of pairs of random measures whose pathwise total variation belongs to the dual of $\Y$.
+The dual of the space $\Y(D)$ of raw cadlag processes whose pathwise supremum norms belong to a Fr\'echet space $\Y$ of random variables turns out to be a space of pairs of random measures whose pathwise total variation belongs to the dual of $\Y$.
 When specialized to continuous processes, each dual element can be represented by a single random measure.